The 20 Best Bars in Cape Town

 Aperitif

-At this chic, understated bar in a heritage cottage on Bree Street, the focus is on stylish and relaxed cocktails and classic aperitivo spritzers and negronis.
-With its marble-topped tables, leather seats and crystal decanters, it’s a Cape Town incarnation of la dolce vita that spills out onto the wide pavement for stylish summer streetside sipping.
-There’s also a wine list of small-scale producers and prosecco (of course) – served by the glass or bottle – a small selection of craft beers, and a snack menu (bruschetta, spanish olives, charcuterie).
-The house signature is a cocoa-nib negroni served with caramelised orange dipped in chocolate; the golden turmeric margarita is also a tempting choice.
+This understated bar in a heritage cottage on Bree Street is utterly devoted to relaxed cocktails and classic aperitivo spritzers and negronis.
+With its marble-topped tables, leather seats and crystal decanters, it’s a Cape Town incarnation of la dolce vita that spills out onto the wide pavement for stylish streetside sipping.
+The classics-with-a-twist cocktail menu also includes martinis, margaritas, old fashioneds and sours; what’s more, teetotallers can raise a glass with a selection of elegant, non-alcoholic spritzers.
+Plus there’s a winelist of small-scale producers, and a snack menu of bruschetta, Spanish olives, charcuterie and Aperitif’s now-famous sandos.

 Contact 076 249 6328, info@aperitif.co.za

-Where to find it 227 Bree Street, CBD, Cape Town
+Where to find it 227 Bree Street, Cape Town

 Bascule Bar